qecsim/qecsim/docs/installation.rst

 Package
 -------

-The qecsim package requires Python 3.5+ and can be installed directly from PyPI:
+qecsim requires Python 3.5+ and can be installed directly from PyPI:

 .. code-block:: bash